amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 K&R warn against the overuse of extern, which obviously suffers from all the issues that FP attempts to mitigate.
 K&R say we now know enough C to be pretty useful.

+Ex1-20 -- K&R seem to use "symbolic parameter" to mean "preprocessor constant", or a #define.
+Clearly the answer is that the tab stop size should be a 'symbolic parameter' in this sense.

+Ex1-21 -- This is fairly straightforward state-machine style program that accumulates tabs and then optimizes them with quotient/remainder

+> When either a tab or a single blank would suffice to reach a tab stop, which
+> should be given preference?

+This is actually way more complicated because it's not just as simple as saying:
+"a tab produces 8 spaces".
+Rather, a tab jumps the notional cursor to the next tab stop.